Aurora25/Getting-and-Cleaning-Data-Course-Project/README.md

 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 to download the folders, which contain the dataset.
-Please unzip it and go to the directory "/getdata-projectfile-UCI\ HAR\ Dataset/UCI\ HAR\ Dataset" (if on windows, on a unix machine please adjust the backslashes and forwardslashes accordingliny) within the unzipped folder .
+Please unzip it and go to the directory "/getdata-projectfile-UCI\ HAR\ Dataset/UCI\ HAR\ Dataset" (This is the path if using a unix.
+Be sure to check your machine, bevore copy pasting the directory and make the necessary changes according to your machine to recognize the directory correctly.) in the unzipped folder.
+You will see the directories "train" and "test", as well as several .txt-files such as features_info.txt.
+Copy paste the run_analysis.R file in this directory.

 You can run run_analysis.R from this directory, as it has been written to be executed from within this directory.
 (Please make sure, to set the directory in RStudio accordingly). <br />
 run_analysis.R will, once started, automatically load all the data into the appropriate environments in RStudio and start processing it according to the 5 stepts from the instructions and write the processed and tidy data into the file tidy_data.txt.